sestaton/p5-app-droplets/README.md

     perldoc droplets

 The documentation can also be accessed by specifying the manual option with `droplets -m` or `droplets --man`.
-The `droplets` program will also print a diagnostic help message when executed with no arguments.
+The `droplets` program will also print a diagnostic help message when executed with no arguments. **NB:** I mostly used long versions of options in the examples for clarity, but typing `droplets` will show the short versions of the options.

 **ISSUES**